Books That Celebrate Women Heroes

 The Bravest Woman in America by Marissa Moss and illustrated by Andrea U’Ren

 Ida Lewis loved everything about the sea, so when her father became the official keeper of Lime Rock Lighthouse in Newport, Rhode Island, she couldn’t imagine anything better.
 Throughout the years, Ida shadowed her father as he tended the lighthouse, listening raptly to his stories about treacherous storms, drowning sailors, and daring rescues.
-Under her father’s watchful eye, she learned to polish the lighthouse lens so the light would shine bright.
+Under her father’s watchful eye, she learned to polish the lighthouse lens so the light would shine brightly.
 She learned to watch the sea for any sign of trouble.
 And, most importantly, she learned to row.
 Ida felt ready for anything – and she was.

 Kate Warne, Pinkerton Detective by Marissa Moss and illustrated by April Chu